 While all coaches are not created equally, there is a great deal of merit in coaching and it could be another great opportunity for you to use the knowledge you have to create a business and serve clients.

 You don’t have to be an executive or a CMO to use the fractional CMO model.
-You can be a fractional social media manager, or a fractional business analyst for example.
-You can think of it like consulting but with a more hands-on approach.
+You can be a fractional social media manager and create a blog post for a company periodically, or a fractional business analyst and provide stats and suggestions, for example.
+You can think of it like consulting, but with a more hands-on approach.

-Similar to consulting, you’ll be troubleshooting and creating strategies but instead of presenting this to the team as an outsider and having them execute it, you’ll work to implement the work as a member of the team.
+Similar to consulting, you’ll be troubleshooting and creating strategies.
+Instead of presenting this to the team as an outsider and having them execute it, however, you’ll work to implement the work as a member of the team, whether that means creating a blog post yourself or implementing a specific marketing strategy.

-Live, in-person workshops offer attendees the opportunity to have more quality interactions, to work together, and importantly, to be able to see and know you personally.
+Live, in-person workshops offer attendees the opportunity to have more quality interactions, to work together, and perhaps most importantly, to be able to see and know you personally.

 Whatever topic and knowledge you may have to share, you can put it all together into a presentation or workbook that you and a certain number of people can spend a few hours or days working on.

-Live events like these can also play a big role in converting people into loyal and consistent customers as these events can funnel them into purchasing more of your services like private coaching and/or consulting.
+Live events like these can also play a big role in converting people into loyal and consistent customers, as these events can funnel them into purchasing more of your services like private coaching and/or consulting.
+If you go this route, make sure your attendees have an easy way to connect with you online.

-Webinars boast some crazy statistics including how a single webinar can land you between 500-1000 leads and have an average attendance rate of upwards of 46%.
+Webinars boast some crazy statistics.
+A single webinar can land you between 500-1000 leads and have an average attendance rate of upwards of 46%.

 Like in-person events and webinars, corporate training is a way you can package and monetize your knowledge to another audience.
 It can also present an opportunity for you to continue working with the company in a fractional CMO model, or as a consultant or coach.

-Affiliate marketing has been around for a long time and it’s not going anywhere soon.
+Affiliate marketing has been around for a long time and it’s not going anywhere.
 In 2020 alone, spending on affiliate marketing is projected to hit the $6.8 billion mark.

 If you already have a following on social media or on your website, affiliate marketing can be another opportunity to earn income.
 Like I mentioned earlier, you don’t have to have a huge following to make money this way.
 It’s more about the quality of your followers and your content.